soymadip/My-Practice-Environment/PYTHON/Notes/• Day 21-40/31 - Python Sets.md

 # Python Sets

-Sets are unordered collection of data items.
-They store multiple items in a single variable.
-Set items are separated by commas and enclosed within curly brackets {}.
-Sets are unchangeable, meaning you cannot change items of the set once created.
-Sets do not contain duplicate items.
+- Sets are **unordered** collection of data items.
+- in output it doesn't maintain set's order.
+- Sets do not contain duplicate items.
+- Set is enclosed within curly brackets {}, where Lists are with [] & Tuples are with ()
+- Sets are unchangeable, so insert(),append(),extend(),count() are unusable.

 #### Example:
 ```python